+The group scheme $G$ being finite flat over a locally noetherian base, the Keel-Mori theorem \cite{K-M} ensures us the existence of a geometric and uniform categorical quotient $Y/G$ in the category of algebraic spaces, which is the coarse moduli space of the stack $[Y/G]$.
+We refer to Conrad \cite{conrad2005} for a stacky version of the Keel-Mori theorem.
+Moreover, if the action of $G$ on $Y$ is admissible, i.e. if every $G$-orbit is contained in an open affine subscheme of $Y$, then $Y/G$ is actually a scheme.
+In particular, if the $G$-invariant map $f:Y\to X$ is affine, then the action is admissible and $Y/G=\Spec_X((f_*\mathcal{O}_Y)^G)$.
+This condition will always be satisfied for the actions considered in this paper.

-\begin{prop} Let $(Y,N)\rightarrow (X,M)$ be a log scheme on which $G$ acts.
-If the action of $G$ on $(Y,N)$ is free, then the inertia groups of the action of $G$ on $Y$ at geometric points of $Y$ are finite diagonalizable group schemes.
-In particular, the quotient stack $[Y/G]$ is tame. \end{prop}
+\begin{proposition} Let $f:(Y,N)\rightarrow (X,M)$ be an $(X,M)$-log scheme on which $G$ acts.
+If the action of $G$ on $(Y,N)$ is free and $f$ is Kummer, then the inertia groups of the action of $G$ on $Y$ at geometric points of $Y$ are finite diagonalizable group schemes.
+In particular, the quotient stack $[Y/G]$ is tame. \end{proposition}

-\begin{proof} According to \cite[Theorem 3.2]{aov}, in order to prove that $[Y/G]$ is tame, it suffices to show that, given a geometric point $x:\Spec(k)\rightarrow X$ of $X$, then for any $y:\Spec(k)\rightarrow Y$ above $x$, the inertia subgroup $I(y)\subseteq G_k$ is finite flat linearly reductive in the sense of \cite[Def.~2.4]{aov}.
+\begin{proof} According to \cite[Theorem~3.2]{aov}, in order to prove that $[Y/G]$ is tame, it suffices to show that, given a geometric point $x:\Spec(k)\rightarrow X$ of $X$, then for any $y:\Spec(k)\rightarrow Y$ above $x$, the inertia subgroup $I(y)\subseteq G_k$ is finite flat linearly reductive in the sense of \cite[Def.~2.2]{aov}.
 Finite diagonalizable group schemes being linearly reductive, the last part of the statement follows from the first one.